ParallelMaths/parallel/pages/9-22-bird-brain.md

 __1.1__ Initially, how many birds are on the left branch?

 <input type="number" solution="7"/>

+---

+Initially there must have been 7 birds on the left branch
 :::

 ::: problem id=1_2 marks=2
 __1.2__ Initially, how many birds are on the right branch?

 <input type="number" solution="5"/>

+---

+Initially there must have been 5 birds on the right branch
 :::